Rafat-khan10/hotel-booking-analysis/README.md

 5. Which months record the highest and lowest ADR?
 6. How does revenue change month-over-month across years?
 7. Do repeat guests cancel less than new guests?
-8. Does room mismatch (reserved vs assigned) increase cancellations?
-9. Which customer types generate the highest ADR?
+8. Which customer types generate the highest ADR?
-10. What is the estimated revenue loss caused by cancellations?
+9. What is the estimated revenue loss caused by cancellations?

-> ✨ *...and additional insights derived from 15+ SQL queries.*
+> ✨ *...and additional insights derived from 12+ SQL queries.*

 ---